-Most figures / surveys put the Moroccan Berber tribes at a percentage of 40 in the nations 32 million.
-Though the country claims that 80% of them are all from a Berber heritage, You can find different tribes outside the country which reside in Mali, Algeria, Tunisia & even Mauritania.
-Historically the Berbers are believed to arrive in Morocco around the 2nd or 3rd millennium BCE.
-The name "Berber" is derived from the Roman word barbarian, however, they refer to themselves as Amazigh which transaltes to "free people".
+Most figures or surveys put the Moroccan Berber tribes at a percentage of 40 in the nation's 32 million.
+Though the country claims that 80% of them are all from a Berber heritage.
+You can find different tribes outside the country which reside in Mali, Algeria, Tunisia & even Mauritania.
+Historically, the Berbers are believed to arrive in Morocco around the 2nd or 3rd millennium BCE.
+The name "Berber" is derived from the Roman word barbarian, however, they refer to themselves as Amazigh which translates to "free people".
 If you ever do hear yourself being called an "arumi" you will find this is the term for a foreigner or technically - a roman!

 What are the three tribes of Morocco?